88250/symphony/README.md

 Follow up on the search function to strengthen, to achieve the conditions for filtering, the results highlight, please look forward to.

 ## Roadmap

-### trust system

-Through the historical data to carry on the classification to the user, lets the user gradually change to the participant, the organizer, the management, realizes the autonomous community ecosystem.

 ### badge system